joanromano/CADVoteCountView/README.md

 And you are done!

 ### Initialization
 You should always instantiate the view programmatically (loading from nib not supported yet).
-In order yo do so, usage of voteCountViewWithType: creation method is mandatory.
+In order to do so, usage of voteCountViewWithType: creation method is mandatory.

 ##Preview (click to see video)